iamtheblackunicorn/theMansion/README.markdown

 ## Note :scroll:

-- *The Mansion* :crossed_swords: by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
+- *The Mansion* :unicorn: by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
 - licensed under the MIT license.